Our Vision for Mathematics

 Pupils are given opportunities to use talk in maths lessons and are provided with key vocabulary and stem sentences.
 Children use varying manipulatives to enable them to grasp and understand maths concepts as well as different variations of recording – pictoral.
 They then progress to using abstract and apply them to problem solving and reasoning tasks.

-In Reception and Year 1 we use NCETM Mastering Number.
+In Reception, Year 1 and Year 2 we use NCETM Mastering Number.
 This is a scheme of work focused entirely on number fact teaching.
 It provides the structure and depth to number fact teaching that children need to achieve fluency.
 This is taught as a distinct lesson for 15 minutes per day.

 Lessons are structured to allow for continuous Assessment for Learning: